-May Lu serves the transactional needs of businesses and their owners by assisting them with business formations of limited liability companies and corporations, joint ventures, mergers and acquisitions, recapitalizations, succession strategies, general business planning, and other business agreements.
-She also provides guidance to businesses concerning disputes among owners and related fiduciary duties.
+May Lu serves the transactional needs of businesses and their owners by assisting them with business formations of limited liability companies and corporations, sales and purchases of businesses/mergers and acquisitions, reorganizations (such as conversions sand domestications), recapitalizations, succession and exit planning strategies, general business planning, joint ventures, owner agreements such as operating agreements, buy-sell agreements, and shareholder agreements, and other commercial agreements.
+She also provides guidance to businesses concerning business divorce, disputes among owners, and related fiduciary duties.
 In addition, May assists clients with regulatory and governance issues related to the U.S. Small Business Administration and other federal, state, and local programs.

-May has been recognized as one of the Super Lawyers Southwest Rising Stars for 2012 through 2016 in the area of mergers and acquisitions.
-May’s commitment to giving back to the community includes her involvement on the Board of Directors and as pro bono General Counsel of ACLU-Arizona and in volunteering with the Arizona State University Sandra Day O’Connor College of Law’s Business Legal Assistance Program, for which she was awarded the 2011 Outstanding Volunteer Lawyer.
-She is also an alumna of the 2011-2012 Class of the Bar Leadership Institute sponsored by the State Bar of Arizona.
-Additionally, she is in her second term on the State Bar of Arizona’s Arizona Attorney Magazine Editorial Board.
+May’s commitment to giving back to the community includes her involvement on the Board of Directors of ACLU of Arizona.
+After serving as pro bono General Counsel for 6 years, she was elected as the President of ACLU of Arizona in April 2021.
+She also volunteered with the Arizona State University Sandra Day O’Connor College of Law’s Business Legal Assistance Program, for which she was awarded the 2011 Outstanding Volunteer Lawyer.
+She is also a past President and a current member of the Board of Directors of the Arizona Asian American Bar Association.

 Prior to law school, May’s interest in assisting businesses motivated her to attend Arizona State University and its Barrett Honors College on a National Merit Scholarship to study economics, international business, and Spanish.